The Life of a Begonia Petal

-James peeked between two Snowy owls' cages.
-He caught Troy's half-hearted smile and Thea patted his mate's arm.
-Seeing that at away at James.
+James peeked between two snowy owls' cages.
+He caught Troy's half-hearted smile, and Thea patted his mate's arm.
+Seeing that ate away at James.
 He leaned forward a tiny bit to try and hear what Troy said next, but the shelf wobbled slightly, causing some of the cages to clang loudly together.
 This made Troy and Thea turn.

 Troy's face drained of all color.
-"Whot did you 'ear?"
+"What did you 'ear?"

 "Barely anything," James growled.
 He left the store in a huff; Troy and Alethea ran after him.

 "James!
-I'm bein' deathly serious!!"
-Troy caught up to him –he always could since his legs were nearly as long as James' –and tugged on his arm.
-"Whot did you 'ere?"
+I'm bein' deathly serious!"
+Troy caught up to him—he always could since his legs were nearly as long as James'—and tugged on his arm.
+"What did you 'ear?"